geoffmunn/utility-scripts/README.md

 Fees are kept as low as possible, and slippage defaults to 1%.
 The swap paths are calculated automatically to use the lowest swap fee pool, and also required a pool with a significantly larger liquidity amount than what is being swapped.

-To use this, you need to send an amount of LUNC to your Osmosis address (starting with 'terra').
+To use this, you need to send an amount of LUNC to your Osmosis address (starting with 'osmo').
 Once you have some funds there, you can swap them to other coins as well as using them for paying fees.

 For the sake of simplicity, LUNC is used as the fee payment option.